-Verse 7 is a declaration of faith.
-The psalmist recognized that the Lord God of Israel has all authority and "his judgments govern the whole earth."
+The main body of this psalm begins with a declaration of faith: He is the Lord our God.
+The psalmist recognized that the Lord is not a localized, national deity who has authority only within the confines of its borders, like the pagan nations believed about their gods.
+Rather, the Lord God of Israel has all authority and his judgments govern the whole earth.
 Therefore, wherever the people of God are, they are under God's rule and in His domain.
+What's more, He is always near to them.